jayrevolinsky/CS211-FinalProject/README.md

 *The third milestone*

 I have the cards and the dungeon finished and then I do something cool that intertwines the two to start making the real game.
-I don't expect to have it finished in two weeks but I want to breathe life into the fundamental aspects of the gameplay.
+I don't expect to have it finished in two weeks but I want to breathe life into the fundamental aspects of the gameplay, making something that will make for a cool in-class demonstration.

 ***Goals (in order of what I expect to be the easiest to the hardest)***